 Style, If Not Stage It

-Housing is a visual business.
-Your rental unit has a lot to offer a prospective tenant, so make sure that it stands out from the competition.
-When you’re selling your house, it’s a no-brainer to stage it to make it more appealing; the same applies to a rental, although perhaps not to the same extent.
+When you’re selling your house, it’s a no-brainer to stage it to make it more appealing; the same applies to a rental.
 Just as when selling, it’s best to keep your palette and finishes in neutral territory, simply because you’re going to appeal to a larger pool of potential tenants.
 Not only does staging put the best version of your property forward, it also gives you leverage to ask for top dollar.
 In my own rentals, I always include unique fixtures that make my places stand out from the competition.
-Adding elements like great pendant lighting, ceiling fans, large rainshower heads, or colourful carpet runners are inexpensive ways to elevate your rental that most landlords don’t think of.
+Adding elements like great pendant lighting, ceiling fans, large rain shower heads, or colourful carpet runners are inexpensive ways to elevate your rental that most landlords don’t think of.
 Then, make sure your photographs capture some of these details, while still showing the entire space accurately.

 While a picture is worth a thousand words, make sure that your copy is impactful as well.
 Be conscientious in writing down all of your property’s features and benefits, highlighting anything that you think might be a selling feature (layout, proximity to amenities, parking, high-end finishes, outdoor living space, etc.).
 Avoid confusion possible by detailing what is and isn’t included (from utilities right down to snow removal, and yard maintenance).